 Hand foot syndrome is a common side effect associated with a number of chemotherapy drugs affecting the skin and sensation on the palms and soles.
-The exact cause of hand foot syndrome is unknown, but it tends to occur days to weeks after commencing treatment with certain chemotherapy drugs.
-The symptoms usually resolve within two weeks if the drug causing the effect is stopped.

 Cancer and the effects of treatments can increase your risk of infection.
 Neutropenia is when neutrophils, a type of white blood cell that helps fight infection, are low.
-The lower your neutrophil count drops the greater your risk of developing an infection and the harder it is for your body to deal with the infection on its own.

 Nausea and vomiting

 Feeling sick or queasy (nausea) and vomiting (throwing up) is a common problem for people being treated for cancer.

 Peripheral neuropathy occurs when some chemotherapy drugs cause inflammation or injury to your peripheral nerves, impacting sensation, movement and function.

 A common concern during your cancer journey is how the disease and treatment will impact your current or future relationships, including your sexuality.